 On Thursday, Spiv finally finds a punter gullible enough to purchase the old banger he's been trying to flog since the 02 September 1978 comic.
 Posh Claude is horrified to discover that it's his dad who has been lumbered with the smoking wreck.

-In the final panel of the Thursday page, Cheeky announces that The Skateboard Squad will follow, but in fact it's Disaster Des who appears on the next page.
+In the final panel of the Thursday page, Cheeky announces that Skateboard Squad will follow, but in fact it's Disaster Des who appears on the next page.
 The Squad actually arrive one page later.
 A full roster of Mystery Comic features are present this issue but, in a kind of Brundlefly co-mingling of comic DNA, 2 features which are actually part of Cheeky Weekly (The Smurfs competition and Thursday) are caught up within the pages of the mysterious publication, this week's mutated comic no doubt resulting from the effects of industrial unrest.

 The Pin-Up Pal poster returns to the comic for the first time since 23 September 1978.
 This week's comic rounds off with a poster of Krazy Town's silly snapper, Flash Harry.